-As you must know, Bali has been highlighted as one of the world surf Mecca alongside California, the Australian Gold Coast, and of course Hawaii.
+As you may know, Bali is one of the world surf Mecca alongside California, the Australian Gold Coast, and of course Hawaii.
 While staying in a surf camp in Bali, you’ll eat surf, talk surf, and dream surf, a total immersion in a new world that will give you some of the best sensations you’ve ever had.

-Even though you could just rent out a board on the beach, we don’t suggest this option for beginners as most surf spots in Bali are crowded, and as a beginner you might put yourself and other in danger being, accidents can often happen that way.
+Even though you could just rent out a board on the beach, we don’t suggest this option for beginners as most surf spots in Bali are crowded, and as a beginner, you might put yourself and others in danger being, accidents can often happen that way.

-Beginner Surf Camp #1 – Rapture Surf Camp
+Beginner Surf Camp #1 – Dawn Patrol Surf School

 BEGINNER SURF CAMP #2 – KIMA SURF CAMP

 Kima Surf Camp is one of the most established in Bali with 7 different camps in different parts of Bali (from the Bukit area, passing by Seminyak, Canggu on the West Coast, up to Sanur on the East Coast) – There is enough choice depending on where you exactly want to stay.
 Each spot has a different vibe, Seminyak, and Canggu offer a good mix of nightlife and food scene, while Sanur is quieter and family oriented, the South Peninsula is purely about surfing.

 Staying at Kima Surf Camp is an excellent option for beginners and intermediates surfers alike, providing surf guiding 7days/ week, surf theory classes, and surf video analysis.